 Q. What is the difference between credit and non-credit certificates?

-A. The advantage of the credit certificates is that these courses transfer to an NWTC technical diploma program or associate degree program.
+A. The advantage of the credit certificates is that these courses may transfer to an NWTC technical diploma program or associate degree program.

-Q. Is there a time limit to complete the courses in a certificate?
+Q. Is there a time limit to complete the courses listed for the certificate?